hameddavodi/MSE-Basics/Math/Linear Programming and Dynamic Systems.md

 ```

 Pay attantion to the syntax we used
-  c: an array of coefficients of the linear objective function to be maximized or minimized.
+  `c`: an array of coefficients of the linear objective function to be maximized or minimized.

-  A_ub: a 2D array of coefficients of the inequality constraints (the "A" matrix in Ax <= b).
+  `A_ub`: a 2D array of coefficients of the inequality constraints (the "`A`" matrix in `Ax <= b`).
-    The constraints are assumed to be in the form of A_ub @ x <= b_ub.
+    The constraints are assumed to be in the form of `A_ub @ x <= b_ub`.

-  b_ub: a 1D array of the right-hand side values of the inequality constraints.
+  `b_ub`: a 1D array of the right-hand side values of the inequality constraints.

-  A_eq: a 2D array of coefficients of the equality constraints (the "A" matrix in Ax = b).
+  `A_eq`: a 2D array of coefficients of the equality constraints (the "`A`" matrix in `Ax = b`).
-    The constraints are assumed to be in the form of A_eq @ x = b_eq.
+    The constraints are assumed to be in the form of `A_eq @ x = b_eq`.

-  b_eq: a 1D array of the right-hand side values of the equality constraints.
+  `b_eq`: a 1D array of the right-hand side values of the equality constraints.

-  bounds: a sequence of tuples specifying the bounds of the variables.
+  `bounds`: a sequence of tuples specifying the bounds of the variables.
-    Each tuple is of the form (min, max) where min and max are optional lower and upper bounds.
+    Each tuple is of the form (`min, max`) where min and max are optional lower and upper bounds.
 If a bound is not specified, it is assumed to be unbounded.

-  method: a string specifying the algorithm to use for solving the linear programming problem.
+  `method`: a string specifying the algorithm to use for solving the linear programming problem.
-    The default value is 'simplex', which uses the simplex algorithm.
-Other options include 'highs' (for the HiGHS interior point method) and 'interior-point' (for the primal-dual interior point method).
+    The default value is '`simplex`', which uses the simplex algorithm.
+Other options include '`highs`' (for the HiGHS interior point method) and '`interior-point`' (for the primal-dual interior point method).

-  callback: a callable function that is called once per iteration of the algorithm.
+  `callback`: a callable function that is called once per iteration of the algorithm.
     It is passed a dictionary containing information about the current iteration, including the current solution vector and the current objective value.

-  options: a dictionary of solver-specific options.
-For example, 'maxiter' specifies the maximum number of iterations to perform.
+  `options`: a dictionary of solver-specific options.
+For example, '`maxiter`' specifies the maximum number of iterations to perform.

 ```python
 # Output: